 Manage experiments in a single place

 Some features we found in the API monolith, we also found in Optimizely admin, such as enabling/disabling an experiment.
-But others, such as comparing for "less than" or "greater than", were not available.
+But others, such as comparing for "less than" or "greater than", weren't available.
 Luckily, we were in direct contact with Optimizely's solution architects, and they gave us access to a development version that drastically expanded attribute comparison operators.

 Basically, the conditions were there to remove all custom code and manage experiment from Optimizely's admin only.